MrThearMan/graphene-django-query-optimizer/docs/custom.md

         return f"Hello World!"
 ```

-If the custom type requires fields from it's related models to resolve,
+If the custom type requires fields from its related models to resolve,
 you can use the included `required_fields` decorator to make sure they
 are fetched from the database.